-- Explain the somatic effects of suicidal ideation and impulses for the purposes of psychoeducation.
+- Determine the somatic effects of suicidal ideation and impulses for the purposes of psychoeducation.

-- Discuss the role of suicidality in a client’s survival or adaptation to trauma.
+- Evaluate the role of suicidality in a client’s survival or adaptation to trauma.

-- Describe the three basic steps of the Fisher risk assessment tool.
+- Determine the three basic steps of the Fisher risk assessment tool.

-- Identify body-centered interventions that can increase the client’s sense of control over unbearable emotions.
+- Distinguish body-centered interventions that can increase the client’s sense of control over unbearable emotions.

 The Challenges of Working with Suicidality and Self-Destructive Behavior